FRIENDS Kick-Off-Meeting, Città di Castello – Italy

-Both, experimental group and control group, are post-tested.
-These data have been analysed showing the impact of the Quiet Time/TM programme on students on measures such as increased resilience, vitality, personal realization and subjective wellbeing, and in the field of behaviour and interpersonal relationship, decreased disruptive behaviour, decrease in children relation problems and behavioural control problems.
+Both the experimental group and the control group, are post-tested.
+These data were analysed and show the impact of the Quiet Time/TM programme on students in relation to measures such as increased resilience, vitality, personal realisation and subjective well-being; and in the field of behaviour and interpersonal relationships, decreased disruptive behaviour, decrease in children’s relationship problems and behavioural control problems.

 Final assessment of the schools’ environment

-Assessing the overall schools’ environment after the end of the testing process.
-This includes teachers’ satisfaction and motivation, personal and academic results and achievements, pro-social outcomes.
+Assessing the schools’ overall environment after the end of the testing process.
+This includes teachers’ satisfaction and motivation, personal and academic results and achievements, and pro-social outcomes.

 Empirical data collection and overall conclusions

 Reporting the results related to the:

 (a) Training of administrators, teachers and staff (e.g. anxiety and job satisfaction)

 (b) Training of the students (results of both experimental and control group),